barsha20061001/Memory-Lane-Digital-Capsule-/README.md

 ├── vite-project/       # React frontend
 │   ├── src/components/ # Dashboard and Form components
 │   └── src/App.jsx     # Main frontend logic

+ 📝 Author
+Barsha - GitHub Profile

+📜 License
+This project is licensed under the MIT License.

+---

+### How to add this to your GitHub:
+1. Open VS Code and create a new file named **`README.md`** in your main folder.
+2. Paste the text above into it.
+3. Replace the `[PASTE_YOUR_LINK_HERE]` parts with your actual links.
+4. Run these commands in your terminal to save it to GitHub:
+    ```bash
+    git add README.md
+    git commit -m "Add professional README"
+    git push origin main
+    ```